logjxn/ISOx/README.md

 ### Checksum verification

-The distro's checksum file (a flat text file with `<hash>  <filename>` per line, the standard output format of tools like `sha256sum`) is fetched fresh on every run and parsed into a `{filename: hash}` lookup dictionary.
-The downloaded file is then hashed in 8KB chunks via `hashlib`, and the result is compared against the expected hash with a simple string equality check.
+The distro's checksum file is fetched on every run and parsed into a `{filename: hash}` lookup dictionary.
+The downloaded file is then hashed in 8KB chunks via `hashlib`, and the result is compared against the expected hash with a string equality check.

 **This was tested, not just assumed to work:** I created a separate script to deliberately append garbage bytes to a previously-verified ISO, then ran the same `verify_checksum()` function used in the main program against it.
-It correctly returns `False`, confirming the verification logic detects tampering/corruption rather than always reporting success.
+It correctly returns `False`, confirming the verification logic detects tampering/corruption rather than always confirming it's unmodified.
 *See below for the script I used to test corruption.
 Feel free to try yourself.*
 ```python
 from isox import compute_hash, verify_checksum